Codeinwp/handbook-of-money/pages/introduction-to-investment.md

 ### If you write a lot of email writing

-Tools like templete snippets, hotkeys, Grammerly, issue search can help a lot in time saving.
-Time to find tool that minimize the manual work.
+Tools like template snippets, hotkeys, Grammarly, and issue search can help a lot in time-saving.
+Time to find tools that minimize the manual work.